glscene/LZScene/README.md

 # LZXEngine
-The graphics engine of 3D scenes with LCL component packages for Delphi and Free Pascal.
+The graphics engine of 3D scenes with LCL component packages for Lazarus and Free Pascal.
 Class libraries with rendering and animations of spatial objects include managers for supporting physics, sounds, terrains with materials and shaders.
 ### How to install